Code-Institute-Submissions/HanaLevak-MilestoneProject1/README.md

 ### ajax/libs/jquery-backstretch/2.1.18

 ### Testing
-W3C Markup Validator - Results
-W3C CSS Validator - Results.
--TRY submit the empty form and verify
+sadly not finnished with a testing -proper testing
-- LIGHTHOUSE AUDIT CAN included_)
+- LIGHTHOUSE AUDIT

 ## Credits: